Tearez/DogAPIPackage/README.md

-DogsLibrary README
+DogAPIPackage README
 ==================

-DogsLibrary is a library for fetching dog images from an API.
+DogAPIPackage is a library for fetching dog images from an API.
 This README provides an overview of how to use the public methods described in the code.

 Instalation